The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

 where $(\alpha,\beta,\gamma)$ denotes any cyclic permutation of $(1,2,3)$.
 In this parametrisation the $w_\alpha$ are the eigenvalues of the self-dual Weyl part, which turn out to be the same as those of the anti-self-dual Weyl part, the $t_\alpha$ parametrise the eigenvalues of the trace free Ricci tensor and $s$ is the scalar curvature.
-In a first step we prove that diagonal algebraic curvature tensors define a (local) slice for the action of the isometry group on integrable Killing tensors. \begin{theorem}[Integrability implies diagonalisability] Under the action of the isometry group any integrable Killing tensor on $S^3$ is equivalent to one with a diagonal algebraic curvature tensor. \end{theorem} The first algebraic integrability condition is identically satisfied on diagonal algebraic curvature tensors and the second reduces to a single algebraic equation on the diagonal entries.
-This yields a description of integrable Killing tensors with diagonal algebraic curvature tensor as a projective variety, equipped with the residual action of the isometry group.
-We call this variety the \dfn{Killing-Stäckel variety (KS-variety)}. \begin{theorem}[Integrability in the diagonal case] A Killing tensor on $S^3$ with diagonal algebraic curvature tensor \eqref{eq:diagonal} is integrable if and only if the associated matrix
+In a f\/irst step we prove that diagonal algebraic curvature tensors def\/ine a~(local) slice for the action of the isometry group on integrable Killing tensors. \begin{Theorem}[integrability implies diagonalisability] Under the action of the isometry group any integrable Killing tensor on $S^3$ is equivalent to one with a diagonal algebraic curvature tensor. \end{Theorem}